Libera-Chat/libera-chat.github.io/content/_posts/2022-05-19-happy-birthday-libera-chat.md

 viewer that call Libera.Chat their home.

-In summary we had a phenomenal first year and all of this would not have been possible with many helping hands.
+In summary we had a phenomenal first year and all of this would not have been possible without many helping hands.
 So we want to send out a big thank you for all the volunteers, sponsors, projects and users that supported us since we started.